theFl00f/alert-css-generator/README.md

 ## A History...
 I created this because I love the idea of custom alerts, but when it comes to adding alert styling at the end of a project, I tend to end up trimming this plan off the deliverable, due to time restrictions and it just taking a bit too long.
 So, I decided to make this app to allow customization visually and quickly, while allowing you to add items to the database!
 ## What stack is this?
 This is MEJN, using jQuery.
 Styling for forms, layout and typography with Bootstrap.
+I also used tinycolor for the palette generation, as well as jQuery UI for draggable and droppable functions.
 ## Current Features
 * Modify alert box, alert message (optional) and button content/styles
 * Current style options include: